 New Hanover Regional Medical Center offers clinical trials sponsored by the National Cancer Institute and the pharmaceutical industry.
 Studies are reviewed by our physicians (investigators), clinical research staff, and our local Institutional Review Board (IRB).
 Each study offered at NHRMC goes through a selective process and has specific eligibility criteria.

 Progress in cancer treatment and prevention most often comes from clinical trials, wherein networks of researchers continue to expand the frontiers of cancer science.
-Physicians at the Zimmer Cancer Center are a vital link in that network.
-Their participation in dozens of national clinical trials connects patients in this region to the most recent advances in cancer treatment and prevention strategies.
+Physicians and staff at the Zimmer Cancer Center and Cape Fear Cancer Specialists - NHRMC Physician Group are a vital link in that network.
+Their participation in clinical trials connects patients in this region to the most recent advances in cancer treatment and prevention strategies worldwide.

 Patients who enroll in clinical trials at the Zimmer Cancer Center have access to what researchers believe are the most promising new avenues of treatment.

-The Clinical Oncology Research Program at New Hanover Regional Medical Center was organized in 1996 with the assistance of the University of North Carolina at Chapel Hill.
-Surgeons, medical and radiation oncologists and gynecologic oncologists affiliated with the New Hanover Regional Medical Center program have participated in conducting more than 50 clinical trials for cancer treatment and prevention.
+Surgeons, medical and radiation oncologists and gynecologic oncologists affiliated with the New Hanover Regional Medical Center program have participated in conducting more than 120 clinical trials for cancer treatment and prevention.

 Patient safety is our number one priority.
 Medical tests may be needed to ensure that there are no increased risks.
 Tests needed for the participating in the study may be paid for by the study sponsor.
 The physician and research nurse will discuss the details of what is needed and how the costs are covered prior to the patient enrolling in the study.